 To ensure that both the capabilities and limitations of these types of tests are conveyed accurately and completely, the permission requires that certain statements are included in the advertisement in a prominent way.

-The following statements (or statements to the effect of) MUST be prominently displayed or communicated in advertisements for both tests that are supplied for use at the point-of-care by specified health practitioners and trained staff under their supervision, and for tests that are supplied for use by consumers for self-testing (home use):
+The following statements (or statements to the same effect) must be prominently displayed or communicated in advertisements, both for point-of-care tests that are supplied for use by specified health practitioners and trained staff under their supervision, and for tests that are supplied for use by consumers for self-testing (home use):

-The advertisement must specify if the advertised COVID-19 rapid antigen test is being supplied for self-testing (e.g. unsupervised testing in the home or other environment) or if the advertised test is being supplied for point of care testing only.
-If the advertised test is being supplied for point of care testing only the advertisement must contain a statement, prominently displayed or communicated, that the advertised test:
+The advertisement must specify if the advertised COVID-19 rapid antigen test is being supplied for self-testing (unsupervised testing in the home or other environment) or if the advertised test is being supplied for point-of-care testing only.
+If the advertised test is being supplied for point-of-care testing, only the advertisement must contain a statement, prominently displayed or communicated, that the advertised test: